Scalingo/link/README.md

 Installation and configuration instructions are available on the [etcd website](https://coreos.com/etcd/docs/latest/getting-started-with-etcd.html).

-> LinK uses etcd v3 API.
-So you'll need etcd version 3.0.0 or higher.
+> LinK uses etcd v3 API and makes use of LeaseValue comparison in transactions, so you'll need etcd version 3.3.0 or higher.

 The easiest way to get LinK up and running is to use pre-build binary available on the [release pages](https://github.com/Scalingo/link/releases).